Subscribe to the City of Stories newsletter

 Love Light Norwich 2022

 This free city centre festival is perfect for Valentine’s celebrations – why not come to Norwich during Love Light Norwich to experience some beautiful light installations.
 Love Light Norwich is a bold and bright festival with stunning projections, performances and works of art designed to amaze and delight.
-This free festival takes place from 17 – 19 February at various locations in the city centre and is themed around love and belonging.
+This free festival takes place in biennial at various locations in the city centre and is themed around love and belonging.
 It’s the perfect festival experience for couples to enjoy together!

 Make your own recipe gin